 While there were no ironing boards inside the room, there is a laundry room in the second floor where guests could use the washing machine, for a small fee, and iron their clothes free of charge.

-Breakfast was provided with every room stay at Holiday Inn Express Singapore Clarke Quay.
+Breakfast (hours: 6:30am to 10:30am) was provided with every room stay at Holiday Inn Express Singapore Clarke Quay.
 These were available in the Great Room, which was designed very nicely for this particular hotel.
 Cozy chairs and couches were laid aplenty and there was even an outdoor area.
 During my stay, I preferred lounging around the latter where I could just watch life go by – the road outside was very much visible from the outdoor patio.

 In trademark Holiday Inn Express style, guests could choose from two types of breakfast.
 For those with more time, the actual breakfast buffet consisted of a reasonable spread with 3 hot dishes, cereals, pastries, juices and fruits.
 Those with less time could opt for the “Grab and Go” option with some fruits, muffins and a cup of coffee.
 I was impressed to see how the staff managed to provide variety by changing the dishes served on a daily basi.
 On my first day, I had scrambled eggs, noodles and sausages.
 This made way for omelet, fried rice and a different kind of sausage during my second day.